-1 able 3
+Table 3

 Qualification Frequency Percent

 Diploma 9 45%

 Bachelor 9 45%

 Master 0 0%

 PhD 0 0%

 Other 2 10%

 Total 20 100%

-The respondents were asked to indicate their qualification level.
+The respondents were asked to declare their qualification level.
 The findings demonstrated in Table 3 reveal that 45% have a diploma, equal in number and percentage to respondents with a bachelor's degree.
 That the majority of the respondents hold a diploma or a bachelor's degree means that during the last cholera outbreak of 2017, they were either fresh graduates or senior undergraduates able to follow the trends of the epidemic as it was challenged to be brought under control.
 Their qualification strengthens the reliability of the data in the sense that they were engaged professionals aware of the trends of the epidemic both from social and medical perspectives.

 Two respondents, equivalent to 10%, responded under the category "other".
 Most probably, these are one from the older generation of age bracket above 54 and one from the other age categories.
-It is very likely they have a secondary school leaving certificate supported with certificates in skills training in healthcare which are usually offered by international organizations like the International Committee of the Red Cross/Red Crescent Society (ICRC), World Vision, Concern, SOS, as well as the Somali Red Crescent Society (SRCS) and other local NGOs.
+It is very likely they have a secondary school leaving certificate supplemented with certificates in skills training in healthcare which are usually offered by international organizations like the International Committee of the Red Cross/Red Crescent Society (ICRC), World Vision, Concern, SOS, as well as the Somali Red Crescent Society (SRCS) and other local NGOs.

-It is not very surprising that holders of higher degrees at Master's or PhD are not among the respondents or workers at the health facilities in the study.
-This is because holders of those higher qualifications target to work in highly attractive and competitive key administrative positions in international non-governmental organizations, state governments, or in the federal government where the salary and bonuses and other professional privileges are better.
-On the other hand, those higher degree certificates are not easily acquired in Somalia as they are costly and people have to travel far abroad to obtain them.
+On the other hand, it is not very surprising that holders of higher degrees at Master's or PhD are not among the respondents or workers at the health facilities in the study.
+This is because holders of those higher qualifications target to work in highly attractive and competitive key administrative positions in international non-governmental organizations, state governments, or in the federal government where the salary and bonuses and other professional privileges are on the higher turf.
+In fact, those higher degree certificates are not easily acquired in Somalia either; as they are costly and people would usually need to travel far abroad to obtain them.